 - To take a break from trading: There are many reasons why someone may want to break from trading without winding their company up entirely.
 For example, if they’re having a sabbatical, travelling abroad, wish to embark on a course of education or simply need to deal with family or personal matters.

 Maintaining the company as an active trading entity, albeit in a low-key way, isn’t the most desirable option, as full accounts would need to be submitted to Companies House each year, and it’s costly to produce these.
-Conversely, closing the company entirely would mean re-forming it later, without the guarantee that the name would still be available.
+Conversely, closing the company entirely would mean re-forming it later, with no guarantee that the name would still be available.
 Dormancy is, therefore, a good compromise.

 Are there any types of transactions that are acceptable for a dormant company to carry out?

-A dormant company can’t carry out any significant accounting transactions (i.e. ones that should be entered into its accounting records).
+A dormant company cannot carry out any significant accounting transactions (i.e., ones that should be entered into its accounting records).
 To pass the Companies House test of dormancy, transactions must be limited to: